Visiting the Blue Lagoon, Iceland

 The water is enriched with silica, blue green algae, and mineral salts.
 These ingredients help clean, exfoliate, nourish, and soften the skin (all while you are relaxing in the heavenly warm water).
 While soaking, many visitors make silica mud masks to give themselves facials.

 We soaked for hours, but unfortunately had to head back to the airport.
 It was the perfect way to relax after days of trekking around the island, and before a long flight home.
-Blue Lagoon well worth the money (about $40 USD per person), even if you are passing through Iceland on a layover (the spa is only 20 minutes from the airport).
+Blue Lagoon is now so popular that getting in is probably going to require a reservation (even when at capacity it’s big enough for all to still enjoy).
+Its popularity is now reflected in its increasing prices; it was about $40 per person when we went, but now is closer to $70.
+You should consider stopping in even if you are passing through Iceland on a layover (the spa is only 20 minutes from the airport).

 Psst: If you’re interested in planning the cheapest trip possible to Iceland, then I created a free cheatsheet for you, which details the top 5 tools we used to plan our trip to Iceland.
 Click the image below to download it!